-Sensors of all kinds are important to the smart technologies of the future.
+Sensors of all kinds are important to smart technologies and robotics engineering.
+Sensors can detect motion, gases, light, heat, and other changes in the environment to allow robots to avoid collisions or Smart Homes to detect a fire, for example.
 This project compares the effectiveness of two types of sensors in a smoke detector.

 Radio Frequency Identification (RFID) is an electronic technology used in credit cards, ID Cards, and theft prevention systems, as well as in manufacturing, warehousing and shipping products.
 The first project measures the electromagnetic fields (EMFs) given off by various RFID transmitters, which may have harmful effects on people.
 The second project looks directly at how EMFs can affect us physically.

 Metals rust, and that can be a big problem when it comes to bridges, buildings, cars, and any object exposed to air and water.
 This project examines the process of oxidation (not just rust) that ultimately breaks down every physical object, and looks at ways to prevent that from happening.